-Examples of such stocks are companies like Wall Mart which undercut the prices of other chain stores.
+Examples of such stocks are companies like Walmart which undercut the prices of other chain stores.

 These are businesses which do not like to pay dividends to their shareholders.
 They would rather reinvest in their own company and projects than disburse dividends to investors.
 This practice guarantees higher profit and returns to the owners of a business.
 Is there any risk associated with this type of stocks?
 Yes, there is.
 If a company’s growth expectations are not as anticipated, eventually shareholders might lose money because the share prices will drop.

 Having no dividends on your shares is another drawback associated with growth stocks.
 In a situation of a declining market, if an investor does not receive a dividend, the chances are high they would first sell their growth stocks.
 Logically, this will lead to declining share prices.

 Overall, there is a wide range of business opportunities regarding investment in stocks.
 Just like investors, they have different features and profiles.
 If you are a steady income player, then income stocks are your choice.
 Do you like risks?
 Is gambling a second nature to you?
 Consider investing in speculative stocks.